 All bills are payable in accordance with the terms of the applicable service classifications.
 Meters will be read quarterly or monthly, and Customers will be billed quarterly or monthly at the Authority’s discretion.
 The quantity recorded by the meter shall be considered the amount of water passing through the meter, which amount shall be conclusive to both the Customer and the Authority, except when the meter has been found to be registering inaccurately, or has ceased to register.
 In such cases, the quantity may be determined by the average registration of the meter in a corresponding past period, when in order, or by the average registration of the new meter.
 The Authority, at its discretion, will determine whichever method is representative of the conditions existing during the period in question.

-a) Owner Responsibility – The owner of a property is responsible for the payment of the bills.
-The Authority, at its option, and as a courtesy to the owner, may send bills to the occupant under the terms and conditions of the Authority’s Tenant Letter Agreement.
+a) Owner Responsibility – The Owner of a property is responsible for the payment of the bills.
+The Authority, at its option, and as a courtesy to the owner, may send bills to the occupant under the terms and conditions of the Authority’s Tenant Letter Agreement, but the Owner shall remain responsible for payment.

 The Authority reserves the right to contract with an outside collection agency for the collection of delinquent account balances, previously uncollectible by the Authority.